18 — Trust, but Verify

 All the Lua tests were passing.
 SaveBlock2 integrity?
 Green.
 Gear bag validation?
 Green.
 Relic chest?
 Green.
 Seventeen checks, zero failures.

-Then I tried to add a compile-time assertion — a simple STATIC_ASSERT that the size of SaveBlock2 equals 0xF24 bytes, the number I’d been using everywhere.
+Then a compile-time assertion went in — a simple STATIC_ASSERT that the size of SaveBlock2 equals 0xF24 bytes, the number used everywhere.
 The build failed.

 The actual size was 0xF28.

 Four bytes off.
 Not a rounding error.
 Not a typo.
-The ARM APCS ABI — the calling convention the GBA compiler uses — enforces alignment rules that don’t exist on x86.
+The ARM APCS ABI — the calling convention the GBA compiler enforces — has alignment rules that don’t exist on x86.
 A struct QuestSlot containing four u8 fields is 4 bytes, sure.
 But the compiler aligns it to a 4-byte boundary, which means 2 bytes of invisible padding get inserted after radiantShards.
 A u16 after a u8?
 One byte of padding.
 It cascades.
-Every field after the quest slots was at the wrong offset.
+Every field after the quest slots sat at the wrong offset.

-The Lua tests had been reading the wrong memory addresses since day one.
-They passed because a fresh save file is all zeros — and zero is a valid value for every field I was checking.
+The Lua tests read the wrong memory addresses from day one.
+They passed because a fresh save file is all zeros — and zero is a valid value for every field being checked.
 The tests were testing nothing.

 Three Tiers of Paranoia

-I needed a system that wouldn’t let this happen again.
-Not just “run some checks,” but layered verification where each tier catches what the others miss.
+A system was needed that wouldn’t let this happen again.
+Not just checks — layered verification where each tier catches what the others miss.

 Tier 1: Compile-time.
 Thirteen STATIC_ASSERT lines in src/save.c.
 They fire during make modern — if offsetof(SaveBlock2, questSlots) isn’t exactly 0xC64, the build dies.
 No ROM gets produced.
 No bad offset reaches the emulator.
-This is the cheapest possible check: zero runtime cost, instant feedback.
+Zero runtime cost, instant feedback.

 Tier 3: Emulator tests.
 Lua scripts running in mGBA against a real save state.
 These are the only tests that touch actual game memory.
 SaveBlock2 field ranges, gear data corruption scanning, palette stability monitoring.
-They’re manual — you load them in the scripting console — but they test what no static analysis can: runtime behavior.
+Manual — load them in the scripting console — but they test what no static analysis can: runtime behavior.
+Twenty-three checks, five scripts.

 The Lint Layer

-The most satisfying tier is the lint checks, because they encode institutional memory.
-Every recurring bug becomes a grep pattern:
+The most satisfying tier is lint, because it encodes institutional memory.
+Every recurring bug becomes a grep pattern.

-The * character isn’t in the GBA charmap — we’ve accidentally used it three times.
+The * character isn’t in the GBA charmap — used accidentally three times.
 Now test_lint.py scans every _() string for it.
-TEXT_COLOR_YELLOW doesn’t exist in the engine — we’ve tried to use it twice.
+TEXT_COLOR_YELLOW doesn’t exist in the engine — tried to use it twice.
 The lint catches it.
-GetTextWindowPalette(2) is the vanilla way to load a text palette — in our custom UIs it corrupts everything.
+GetTextWindowPalette(2) is the vanilla way to load a text palette — in custom UIs it corrupts everything.
 Caught.
-Every full-screen UI needs FillPalette(0, 0, PLTT_SIZE) in its init sequence or you get red-black flashing from stale battle palettes.
+Every full-screen UI needs FillPalette(0, 0, PLTT_SIZE) in its init sequence or red-black flashing from stale battle palettes follows.
 Caught.
 Every custom UI needs ChangeBgY(1,0,0) or the background texture shifts.
 Caught.

 Eight checks.
 Eight bugs that won’t come back.